 You'll find it starts to get busy in July as the build up to August begins.
 With that said, the first two weeks of July can be a good choice of when to go to Crete.
 Hotels prices may not have risen, and the school holidays are not yet in full swing.

-Crete weather July
+Weather in Crete in July

 Are you feeling hot yet?
 July in Crete can be very warm, especially if you have just rocked up from somewhere with chillier weather like the UK.
 With highs of 31 degrees and lows of 22 degrees, you're going to need to pack plenty of sunscreen and have a bottle of water in standby!